nglasl/silverstripe-misdirection/README.md

 ### Link Mappings

-These allow both simple and regular expression link redirections, based on priority and specificity, which can be used for legacy page redirection, vanity URLs, or redirection based on specific URL patterns.
+These allow both simple and regular expression link redirections, based on priority and specificity.
+They can be used for legacy page redirection, vanity URLs, or redirection based on specific URL patterns.

 ![link-mapping](images/misdirection-link-mapping.png)